 If you registered your claim for asylum with the asylum screening unit, you will receive a telephone call back from them to take basic details about you and your family, whether you need help with housing or an interpreter to be present at the screening.
 Your reasons for claiming asylum won’t be discussed during this call.

-You should attend on the date and time arranged for your screening with your passport and supporting documents, and accompanied by any dependants.
+You should attend the screening on the date and time arranged with your passport and supporting documents, and accompanied by any dependants who are also claiming with you.
 Your biometric information will be recorded, and you will be asked to explain your reasons for claiming asylum in the UK.
+You may also be issued a Section 120 One Stop Notice, either on the day or by post after the screening interview.

 Whether you’ve claimed asylum as you entered the UK or are already living here, after your screening has taken place, three things will happen.